streamnative/pulsar-hub/connectors/kinesis-source/3.0/kinesis-source.md

 This document introduces how to get started with creating an AWS Kinesis source connector and get it up and running.

-> **Note:**
+{% callout title="Note" type="note" %}
-> Currently, the Kinesis source connector only supports raw messages.
+Currently, the Kinesis source connector only supports raw messages.
 If you use [AWS Key Management Service (KMS)](https://docs.aws.amazon.com/streams/latest/dev/server-side-encryption.html) encrypted messages, the encrypted messages are sent to Pulsar directly.
 You need to [manually decrypt](https://aws.amazon.com/blogs/big-data/encrypt-and-decrypt-amazon-kinesis-records-using-aws-kms/) the data on the consumer side of Pulsar.
+{% /callout %}

 ## Quick start